holistudio/vibe_pitch/README.md

 ### Step 2: Start a Local Web Server

-Choose ONE of the following options based on what you have installed or prefer to install:
+Choose ONE of the following options:

 ---